wemaketech/tron-create-address/README.md

 # Tron Wallet

-A utility to generate Tron address and private key based on source code of [TronWeb](https://github.com/TRON-US/tronweb).
+A utility to generate Tron address and private key based on the source code of [TronWeb](https://github.com/TRON-US/tronweb).

 ## Installation